postgrespro/aqo/README.md

 (23 rows)
 ```

-The settings system in AQO works with normalized queries, i. e. queries with
+The settings system in AQO works with normalised queries, i. e. queries with
 removed constants.
-For example, the normalized version of
+For example, the normalised version of
 `SELECT * FROM tbl WHERE a < 25 AND b = 'str';`
 is
 `SELECT * FROM tbl WHERE a < CONST and b = CONST;`

-So the queries have equal normalization if and only if they differ only
+So the queries have equal normalisation if and only if they differ only
 in their constants.

-Each normalized query has its own hash.
-The correspondence between normalized
+Each normalised query has its own hash.
+The correspondence between normalised
 query hash and query text is stored in aqo_query_texts table:
 ```
 SELECT * FROM aqo_query_texts;